Wake-up-Freeman/OLD-ODISEO/docs/learn/protocol.md

 ## Governance

-The Terra protocol is a decentralized public [blockchain](glossary.md#blockchain) governed by community members.
-Governance is the democratic process that allows users and validators to make changes to the Terra protocol.
+The Daodiseo protocol is a decentralized public [blockchain](glossary.md#blockchain) governed by community members.
+Governance is the democratic process that allows users and validators to make changes to the Daodiseo protocol.
 Community members submit, vote, and implement proposals.

-To learn how to vote with your staked Luna or submit proposals, visit the [Terra Station governance guide](terra-station/governance.md).
+To learn how to vote with your staked Luna or submit proposals, visit the [Daodiseo Station governance guide](daodiseo-station/governance.md).

 ### Proposals